Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 - [Advanced Operations](advancedOperations.md)
 - **Contract Management**

-Also you can check out the [blog](https://hub.alfresco.com/t5/alfresco-content-services-blog/v1-rest-api-part-1-introduction/ba-p/286874) by Gavin Cornwell on the Alfresco hub, giving you additional interesting use cases on how to use APIs.
+Also you can check out the [blog series by Gavin Cornwell on the Alfresco hub](https://hub.alfresco.com/t5/alfresco-content-services-blog/v1-rest-api-part-1-introduction/ba-p/286874), giving you additional interesting use cases on how to use APIs.
 Or you could check out the following links to find out more about how APIs work:

 - [API guide](https://docs.alfresco.com/6.0/concepts/dev-api-intro.html)